loitly/tchs-soccer/slides.md

 ## Communications

-- Emails are sent on Sundays.
+- Emails are sent on Sundays
-- May create a ParentSquare.
+- May create a ParentSquare

 ---

 ## Uniform Care

-- Machine wash only.
+- Machine wash only
-- No dryer.
+- No dryer

 ---

 ## Game Recording
-- Need volunteers to record during game days.
+- Need volunteers to record during game days
-- Submit game recordings to the HUDL website.
+- Submit game recordings to the HUDL website

 ---

 ## Fundraising

-- Family donations or Krispy Kreme fundraising.
+- Family donations or Krispy Kreme fundraising
-- Family donations can be paid directly to Ramrodders, noting Boys Soccer.
+- Family donations can be paid directly to Ramrodders, noting Boys Soccer
-- Funds are used for team events, equipment, and subscriptions.
+- Funds are used for team events, equipment, and subscriptions

 ---